 We have outlined below what you can expect from your face lift consultation.
 Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey to your plastic surgeon what you want to accomplish.
 Depending on the results you want, the cost of a face lift or facial rejuvenation can vary, and your consultation is crucial in determining your surgery's exact cost.

 All cosmetic surgery consultations begin with a thorough health history.
 This is especially true if general anesthesia is being used, but also applies to local anesthesia.
 Face lifts are usually done under general anesthesia.
-Prior to meeting with Dr. Cruise you will be given a health history questionnaire to fill out in the waiting area.
+Prior to meeting with Joseph T Cruise, MD you will be given a health history questionnaire to fill out in the waiting area.
 There are five areas of your health you will be asked about.
 Be sure to answer it with detail so that your surgery and anesthesia can be optimized for you.